shahzad-dev/react-graphql-relay-playground/README.md

 # React, GraphQL & Relay Playground

-This kit includes an app server, a GraphQL server, and a transpiler that you can use to get started building an app with Graphql, Relay and React.
-For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).
+This project includes an app server, a GraphQL server, relay and a transpiler that you can use to test Graphql, Relay and React components.

 ## Installation